tabletradio/altlauncher/README.md

 The Problem: Phoenix Radios Android tablet style radios do not allow for running apps on boot or fastboot.

 This app solves that problem.
 It allows you to launch apps and services on either boot or fastboot.
-It also can launch apps in split-screen mode.
+It also launches apps in split-screen mode.

 # Installation